 While powerful individually, factors also can be used in combination depending on your market outlook and investment objectives.
 Some common factor combinations include:

 Historically, the five core factors have generally exhibited weak correlations.
 Combining such factors can improve long-term performance and generate more stable excess returns.
 Because investors aren’t required to make decisions about when to shift among factors, multifactor approaches reduce the risk associated with timing factor exposures.

 Source: S&P Dow Jones Indices and/or its affiliates.
-Data as of June 30, 2020.
+Data are calculated over the time period January 1996 – December 2020.
 Index performance based on USD total returns.
 Charts are provided for illustrative purposes.
 Past performance is not an indication or guarantee of future results.
 These charts may reflect hypothetical historical performance.
 Please see the Performance Disclosure for more information about index returns, including hypothetical performance.

 A History of Factor Innovation

 A pioneer of factor indexing, we launched our first growth and value indices in 1992 and remain a leading innovator today.